 Can I require the buyer to pay my sale costs, such as brokers, escrow, title insurance, transfer fee, etc.?

 Additional consideration is prohibited.
 Homeowner may not charge or receive any compensation of any nature in excess of the Maximum Resale Price for the assignment of the Sublease and sale of the Unit and any such attempted sale or assignment on such basis will be voidable and of no force or effect.
-SA may require certification from the Qualified Buyer and other reasonable documentation to confirm that no consideration is being paid in excess of the Purchase Price reported to SA as a condition of consenting to the transfer.
+SA may require certification from the Qualified Buyer and other reasonable documentation to confirm that no consideration is being paid in excess of the purchase price reported to the Site Authority as a condition of consenting to the transfer.

 If I voluntarily decide to sell, what is the process for doing so?

-- SA will prepare the Maximum Resale Price (“MRP”) within 48-72 business hours of request.
+- The Site Authority will prepare the Maximum Resale Price (“MRP”) within 48-72 business hours of request.

-- If you want to request an increase in the MRP of your home resulting from the installation of Approved Capital Improvements, you will need to make an appointment with and retain one of the SA approved appraisers provided by the Sales office.
+- If you want to request an increase in the MRP of your home resulting from the installation of Approved Capital Improvements, you will need to make an appointment with and retain one of the Site Authority approved appraisers provided by the Sales office.
 Only those Approved Capital Improvements installed since you have owned your home can be appraised and qualify to increase the MRP.
-Adding Capital Improvements does not typically enhance value on a dollar for dollar basis with cost.
+Adding capital improvements does not typically enhance value on a dollar-for-dollar basis with cost.
 The value enhancement may be more or less than actual cost.
-Receipts for work completed to the unit will need to be provided to the Capital Improvement appraiser to determine the extent that Approved Capital Improvements enhanced the value of the unit.
+Receipts for work completed to the unit will need to be provided to the capital improvement appraiser to determine the extent that approved capital improvements enhanced the value of the unit.

-- Once the appraisal is completed and received/reviewed by the SA, the Maximum Resale Price will be re-calculated including such Improvements.
+- Once the appraisal is completed and received/reviewed by the Site Authority, the MRP will be re-calculated including such improvements.

-- The Ground Subleases all reserve to the SA the first right of refusal to purchase any unit at resale.
+- The Ground Subleases all reserve to the Site Authority the first right of refusal to purchase any unit at resale.

-- You may list your home at MRP with your sales agent after notice is provided to the SA Sales office and SA does not exercise its first right (30-day term).
+- You may list your home at MRP with your sales agent after notice is provided to the Sales office and the Site Authority does not exercise its first right (30-day term).

-- No sale can exceed the Maximum Resale Price.
-Your real estate agent or consultant should contact the SA Sales office to make certain that they are familiar with and adhere to the resale restrictions.
+- No sale can exceed the MRP.
+Your real estate agent or consultant should contact the Sales office to make certain that they are familiar with and adhere to the resale restrictions.